OpenADP/openadp/NOISE_NK_GUIDE.md

 ## 🎉 **Conclusion**

-The `NoiseKK` wrapper class solves the complexity problem of implementing Noise-KK in Python.
+The `NoiseNK` wrapper class solves the complexity problem of implementing Noise-NK in Python.
 It provides:

 - **Simple API** that's actually usable
 - **Complete security** following the official specification